xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### MT208x: MarkNSObjects failed processing `...`.

-Something unexpected occured when trying to mark `NSObject` subclasses from the application.
+Something unexpected occurred when trying to mark `NSObject` subclasses from the application.
 The assembly causing the issue is named in the error message.
 To fix this issue the assembly will need to be provided in a new issue on [GitHub](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 <!-- MT2080 - MT2089 used by the above error -->